Stephanie’s Stage 3 PMBCL Non-Hodgkin’s Lymphoma Story

 What treatment regimen did you undergo?

-I had five cycles of dose-adjusted R-EPOCH chemotherapy, after one cycle of R-CHOP chemotherapy.
+I had 5 cycles of dose-adjusted R-EPOCH chemotherapy after 1 cycle of R-CHOP chemotherapy.
 They had to do that because my mass was too big to put a port in for that first cycle, and R-CHOP required less chemo time.

 Describe in detail what happened each cycle

-I was outpatient for five of the six cycles which meant I would just go into the hematology clinic every day during Week One to get my chemo bag changed out of this portable pump that I was connected to (wore it like a bag) 24 hours a day, every day for five-and-a-half days straight.
+I was outpatient for 5 of the 6 cycles, which meant I would just go into the hematology clinic every day during Week 1 to get my chemo bag changed out of this portable pump that I was connected to (wore it like a bag) 24 hours a day, every day for 5.5 days straight.

 The first cycle was the worst one for me.